-- Representing a large CBD manufacturer in multimillion-dollar commercial litigation involving breach of contract issues.
+- Favorably resolved multimillion-dollar commercial litigation involving breach of contract issues for a CBD manufacturer.

 - Represented a national market leader in cannabidiol-based wellness products in an emergency petition to the Colorado Supreme Court to reduce the scope of damages available at an impending breach-of-contract trial.